klausbreyer/v01.io/content/posts/shape-up-track-for-scrum---how-to-hack-a-process/index.md

 As a result, we realized that Scrum and [Shape Up](https://basecamp.com/shapeup) are not mutually exclusive but complement each other perfectly.

 Update, 2022-11-16: Since I first released this post, a lot happened.
 I gained some more insights on my own, while other friendly Shape Up practitioners from USA to New Zeeland approached me for sparring.
-So I decided to add/update some sections.
-Those sections are highlighted.
+So I decided to add/update some sections. ==Those sections are highlighted==.

 Update, 2022-12-16: [A follow-up article on the Shape Up migration for Scrum teams is now talking about more abstract patterns](../20221216shape-up-staffing-and-process-patterns).
   ## Problem Space